Purifiers (Marvel Comics): Fictional organization biography

-During the Messiah Complex storyline, the Purifiers are one of the three factions, along with the X-Men and Marauders, searching for Hope Summers, the first mutant baby born since M-Day.
-All three groups were alerted to the baby's birth simultaneously, and headed for the remote Alaskan village where the birth took place.
-The Purifiers beat both the X-Men and the Marauders to the scene, and proceeded to kill every child in the city to make sure the mutant baby did not survive.
-They were then attacked by the Marauders, who killed several Purifiers.
-By the time the X-Men arrived on the scene, both villain teams had departed, with the whereabouts of the baby unknown.
-Rictor was planted as a mole to find out what the Purifiers were up to.
-When the New X-Men, led by Surge, took it upon themselves to attack the Purifiers in retaliation for their assault on the institute, it was revealed that the Purifiers had upgraded some of their best fighters with cybernetics, creating a new team of Reavers under the command of Lady Deathstrike.
-While the New X-Men's raid did damage their primary church in Washington, the Purifiers managed to drive the mutants off, and then dispatched Deathstrike and the Reavers to find the mutant baby.
-Although the new Reavers have since been destroyed by Wolverine's incarnation of X-Force, the Purifiers' greater forces remain intact and ready to continue their crusade.
+During the Messiah Complex storyline, the Purifiers are one of the three factions, along with the X-Men and Marauders, searching for Hope Summers, the first mutant born since M-Day.
+All three groups are alerted to Hope's birth simultaneously and head for the remote Alaskan village where she had been born.
+The Purifiers beat both the X-Men and the Marauders to the scene and kill every child in the city to make sure that Hope does not survive.
+The Purifiers are then attacked by the Marauders, who killed several of their members.
+By the time the X-Men arrive, the Purifiers and the Marauders have both left, with Hope's whereabouts unknown.